The Easiest Way to Fix a Broken Chair Seat

 power drill, bottle of wood glue, scraps of wood for mending bracket, screws, counter-sink drill bit all laying on top of workbench

 This is a close-up of the counter-sink drill bit attachment that lives on my DeWalt power drill.
 It not only drills the hole for the screw, but it also cuts into the wood so that the head of the screw recesses into the surface.
-This makes for a finished look without the head of the screw sticking out!

 close up of counter-sink drill bit attachment for a power drill